ThomasLegleu/RoboND-P9-Home-Service-Bot/README.md

 # RoboND-P9-Home-Service-Bot

-Summary of Tasks
+Final Project of Robot Software Engineer Degree at Udacity.

-Let’s summarize what should be done in this project to simulate a home service robot
+Summary of Tasks to simulate a home service robot

 1. Design a simple environment with the Building Editor in Gazebo.
 2. Teleoperate your robot and manually test SLAM.